Nelsoon-ds/js-calculator/README.md

 # js-calculator

-Missing:
+## Missing Features

-Percentage Calculation
+- Percentage Calculation
-Decimal points
+- Decimal points
-A fix for the running total
+- A fix for the running total
-Styling
+- Styling